-Healthcare Management, MBA
+Healthcare Management, Master of Business Administration

 Healthcare management has become a vital function in today's economy.
 With the emphasis on cost, service and quality of care, health care managers are faced with a significant number of issues and problems.
-This program seeks to combine the best of academic training with the best of field-based learning and an emphasis on the allied health field.
+This program seeks to combine the best of academic training and the best of field-based learning with an emphasis on the allied health field.